makarworld/litewax/docs/source/contract_usage_examples.rst

 =======================

-All transaction in EOS-based blockchain are executed by smart contracts.
-:ref:`litewax` have :ref:`litewax.abigen` for generate .py files from contract abi which will got from node.
+All transaction in EOS-based blockchain are executed by smart contracts. litewax have :ref:`litewax.abigen` for generate .py files from contract abi which will got from node.

 For example, we can generate `eosio_token.py` contract: